clayfish/billing/README.md

 ## Contributing
 1. It is published at http://billing.nishionline.com.
 2. Put all the external js and css files used in `libs` so that it can be distributed as a stand-alone app.
-3. DO NOT FORGET to set the `devMode` variable in `main.js` to `false` before committing your deeds.
+3. `devMode` variable in `/js/main.js` is set to be `true` on `localhost`.
+If you are using some other host, please modify it accordingly.
 4. This bill generator uses [pdfMake](https://github.com/bpampuch/pdfmake).
 Thanks to the developers.